Frequently Asked Questions

 What are the key soil health parameters tested?

-Soil Texture Class (first year only), Aggregate Stability, Active Carbon, and Water Holding Capacity.
+Soil Texture Class, Aggregate Stability, Active Carbon, Water Holding Capacity, and Routine Nutrient Analysis.

 What is the difference between an Associate Site and a full Partner Site?